aschmiedeke/gbtdocs/docs/references/astrid.rst

 azimuth scans (cross-elevation, i.e. :math:`{\text{Az}} \times \cos{({\text{Dec}})}`) it will
 then automatically update the GBT M&C system with the new azimuth pointing offset values that it determined.
-It will then automatically update the elevation pointing offset after the two elevation scans, unless certain criteria are not met (see :ref:`Fitting Acceptance Options`).
+It will then automatically update the elevation pointing offset after the two elevation scans, unless certain criteria are not met (see :ref:`references/astrid:Fitting Acceptance Options`).
 Here is a sample of the Data Display Application after a pointing

 .. image:: images/AstridDataDisplayTabPointing.jpg